AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 ==========

 The next tutorial is about :doc:`interactive jobs <interactive>`.

+If you are doing anything IO heavy, you might want to read the :doc:`advanced storage page <../usage/storage>`.

 Optimizing data storage isn't very glamorous, but it's an important part of high-performance computing.
 You can find some hints on the